The Dispatch Edition #1: Shipwrecks, The Armistice & Haunted Museums

 New History Books for November 2024

-From South America to Castile, Handel to Wallis Simpson.
+From South America to Castile, Handel to Wallis Simpson, here is a selection of anticipated new history books released over the month ahead.

 Sino scholar Paul French returns with an account of a year in the early life of Wallis Simpson (née Bessie Wallis Warfield), the American socialite vilified by the British press as the cause of King Edward VIII’s abdication of the throne in 1936.
 Her Lotus Year examines the life of Simpson in the previous decade, then wed to her second husband Ernest Simpson during his posting in Hong Kong, before fleeing to Shanghai (and later, Peking) to escape his alcoholism.
 Simpson’s privileged status as a ‘Navy wife’ allowed her to courier sensitive documents for the US Foreign Service across Communist China in a time when bandits ripped up telegraph poles and sabotaged railway tracks.